KArbeRes/MagentaA11yV2/public/content/documentation/web/component/tabs.md

 Instead of using tab groups, consider these alternatives:

-   - Breaking the page into clear sections with consice copywriting.
+   - Breaking the page into clear sections with concise copywriting.
    - Use expandable sections (accordions) for better organization.
    - Create separate pages for different topics